-tory after the container execution finishes.
+The container filesystem is ephemeral, therefore, ReFrame mounts the stage directory under /rfm_workdir inside the container where the user can copy artifacts as needed.
+These artifacts will therefore be available inside the stage directory after the container execution finishes.
 This is very useful if the artifacts are needed for the sanity or performance checks.
 If the copy is not performed by the default container command, the user can override this command by settings the command attribute such as to include the appropriate copy commands.
-In the current test, the output of the cat/etc/os-release is available both in the standard output as well as in the release.txt file, since we have used the command:
+In the current test, the output of the cat /etc/os-release is available both in the standard output as well as in the release.txt file, since we have used the command:

-'''

 bash -c 'cat /etc/os-release | tee /rfm_workdir/release.txt'

-'''

-and /rfm\workdir corresponds to the stage directory on the host system.
+and /rfm_workdir corresponds to the stage directory on the host system.
 Therefore, the release.txt file can now be used in the subsequent sanity checks: